-The global industrial enzymes market size is projected to reach USD 9.14 billion by 2027, according to a new report by Grand View Research, Inc., expanding at a CAGR of 6.4% from 2020 to 2027.
-Growing demand for specialty enzymes in applications, such as diagnostics, pharmaceutical, research, and biotechnology, is projected to foster the product demand.
-Industrial enzymes are also predicted to gain notable growth in the years to come due to their increasing demand from the animal feed and nutraceutical industries.
-Increasing consumer awareness concerning health has resulted in the growing consumption of functional food products, which is further likely to trigger the product demand in the near future.
+The global industrial enzymes market size is expected to reach USD 12,640.2 million by 2033, registering a CAGR of 6.2% from 2025 to 2033, as per a new report by Grand View Research, Inc. This is due to the growing demand for industrial enzymes in several applications such as animal feed, food & beverage, and nutraceutical.
+Increasing consumer awareness about health has resulted in the growing use of functional food products, which is expected to trigger product demand in the coming years.

-Request a free sample copy or view report summary: Industrial Enzymes Market Report
+Request a free sample copy or view the report summary: Industrial Enzymes Market Report

-Grand View Research has segmented the global industrial enzymes market on the basis of product, source, application, and region:
+Grand View Research has segmented the global industrial enzymes market report based on product, source, application, and region:

 Proteases